ARTIST IN RESIDENCE.

 I took on the character of the Cache Dressmaker, she collected clothing and fabric from staff in the building which she cut into miniature dresses, the silhouettes coming naturally to her as she cut.
 She imagined the small garment would be comfortable and something she would wear.

-The Cache Dressmaker left a legacy of deliberately concealed miniature dresses in the voids and hiding places of No. 34.
-The building is made of ‘hard stuff”, materials that she doesn’t handle easily.
-She crammed the fabric dresses far into the building; the soft and the hard; for luck; for love; to hide; to store; a memory or a treasure, so making her own story.
+The Cache Dressmaker left a legacy of deliberately concealed miniature dresses in the voids and hiding places of No. 34. cramming the fabric dresses far into the bricks and cement of the building; the soft and the hard; for luck; for love; to hide; to store; a memory or a treasure, so making her own story.

-The Cache Dressmaker came to know No. 34, she began to understand how a place possess an atmosphere and speaks to you ‘soul to soul’; how wellbeing is affected by a building and how a building can become part of a you; the ‘outside sneaking inside’; the public discourse; the private affairs.
+The Cache Dressmaker came to know No. 34., she began to understand how a place possesses an atmosphere, speaking to you ‘soul to soul’; wellbeing is affected by a building and becomes part of you; the ‘outside sneaking inside’; the public discourse; the private affairs.

-The Cache Dressmaker also worked outside No.34, talking to passers by about her work and the 504 cached items found in the demolished building further down the High street.
+Working in the High Street The Cache Dressmaker talked to passers by about her exhibition and the 504 cached items found in the demolished building further down the street.
 People of Sittingbourne were very proud of their heritage and the ‘cache discovery’.

-On the final day of the residency visitors came to meet the Cache Dressmaker, they brought with them old clothes and fabric which they were invited to ‘deliberately conceal’ in the installation of her ‘small buildings’.
+On the final day of the residency visitors came to meet the Cache Dressmaker, bringing with them old clothes to ‘deliberately conceal’ in an installation of her ‘small buildings’.
 The old clothes had stories attached to them and the activity of caching was poignant.